SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 ```
 We **will explain in detail how to write programs in JavaScript**, why we need to define a **function** and then call the function - a bit later.

-For now, let's just say that the **JavaScript programming language** requires all the above code in order to execute a sequence of commands.
+For now, let's just say that the **JavaScript programming language** requires all the above code to execute a sequence of commands.

-In order to correctly **form our commands**, we should know the **syntax** and the **semantics** of the language which we are working with, in our case – JavaScript.
+To correctly **form our commands**, we should know the **syntax** and the **semantics** of the language which we are working with, in our case – JavaScript.

 Therefore, we are going to learn the **principles** of writing computer **code step by step**, with the syntax and logic used in JavaScript.
 [/slide]